-In 2016 RAC concluded that the cobalt salts should be considered as genotoxic carcinogens via the inhalation route with a non-threshold mode of action (ECHA 2016).
-RAC agreed on a dose-response relationship for the assessment of the carcinogenicity effect of the cobalt salts via the inhalation route for workers and for the general population.
+In 2016 RAC concluded that the cobalt salts should be considered as genotoxic carcinogens via the inhalation route with a non-threshold mode of action (ECHA, 2016).
+RAC agreed on a dose-response relationship for the carcinogenicity effect of the cobalt salts based on the assessment commissioned by ECHA in 2015 (ECHA Project SR 23, Larsen et al, 2015).
 A further review of the literature conducted for the purpose of the development of this restriction dossier has not revealed any relevant new data related to the carcinogenicity and mutagenicity of the cobalt salts.
 The latest NTP review (NTP, 2016) concluded that "cobalt and cobalt compounds that release cobalt ions in vivo are reasonably anticipated to be human carcinogens based on sufficient evidence from studies in experimental animals and supporting mechanistic data.
 Cobalt metal and cobalt compounds that release cobalt ions in vivo (regardless of their solubility in water) act via similar modes of action and induce similar cytotoxic, genotoxic, and carcinogenic effects."
 The findings of two epidemiology reports recently published did not provide any further evidence related to the carcinogenicity effect of the cobalt salts.
-These data are briefly presented in the human data section below.

-The REACH registration dossiers (CoRC, 2018) presents the cobalt salts as non-genotoxic carcinogens with a threshold mode of action.
+The REACH registration dossiers (CoRC, 2018) present the cobalt salts as non-genotoxic carcinogens with a threshold mode of action.
 The registration dossiers have not been updated to take into account the RAC agreement in 2016.
-This is further discussed in the corresponding sections below.